cucumber-rs/cucumber/book/src/Getting_Started.md

 Feature: Animal feature

   Scenario: If we feed a hungry cat it will no longer be hungry
-    Given A hungry cat
+    Given a hungry cat
-    When I feed the cat
+    When i feed the cat
-    Then The cat is not hungry
+    Then the cat is not hungry
 ```

 Here is how we actually relate the text in this feature file to the tests themselves.